CIRSS/cs598-data-curation/syllabus.md

 ## Prerequisites

-Basic programming skills are required.
-Although the course also assumes that most students will have some familiarity with relational databases, conceptual modeling, and markup languages, these will be briefly reviewed as needed.
+The following are required to succeed in this course:
+* Completion of an introductory databases course such as Database Systems (CS411).
+It is assumed that you have experience with conceptual modeling, entity-relationship diagramming and the basics of relational database design and use.
+* Basic Python programming skills including familiarity with Pandas, use of Python libraries, and web-based APIs.
+* Ability to create and manipulate commonly used data formats including JSON and XML.

 ## Course Expectations

-Unlike other courses in data science programs, introductory data curation courses are not primarily concerned with learning particular analytic techniques and instead focus on recognizing curatorial challenges, analyzing those challenges, identifying interventions, and justifying recommendations.
-As such, assignments include fewer problem sets or programming projects and more written explanations.
+Unlike other courses in data science programs, introductor data curation courses are not primarily concerned with learning analytic techniques and instead focus on many other aspects of the data lifecycle.

-Students often find that providing the code, schema or solution for an exercise is not as difficult as describing the anlaysis behind a decision.
-While written responses may feel subjective, this is all the more reason to write carefully, clearly, and in sufficient detail so that the thinking and analysis behind your response is evident.
-In any case, this sort of subjectivity and complexity is common in the worplace, as you likely already know.
-If it helps, you can imagine that you are justifying a proposal to a skeptical director of engineering.

-In addition, because the specific technical approaches to curatorial problems change rapidly, we will be asking you to read more research articles and classic discussions of basic principles.
-The fundamental ideas presented in these articles will not change as rapidly as techniques and practices change, so these will better prepare you for the challenges ahead and not just those of the present.

 ## Course Objectives